 This whole drama was noticed by Ice Cube.
 Cube tried to enlight his colleagues, but they thought it was a negative mentality.
 This forced Cube to abandon his friends.

 Ice Cube left N.W.A to rap solo.
 The group fired shots to Ice Cube in their songs .
 'No Vaseline' was Cube's response.

 KENDRICK LAMAR - 'Control'

 Target - J.Cole, Asap Rocky, Drake, Pusha t, Meek Mill, Mac Miller, Jay Electronica, Wale, Big Sean, Big K.R.I.T., Tyler The Creator.

-No one had any Idea why Kendrick fired shots to his close colleagues.
+No one had any Idea why Kendrick fired shots to his close friends.
 According to analysts, Kendrick's intentions were to incite competition within the hip-hop universe.

-This is the track that is believed to have sparked tension between Kendrick Lamar and the Canadian star, Drake.
+This track is believed to have sparked tension between Kendrick Lamar and the Canadian star, Drake.

 Notable Lyrics - "I got love for you all, but im tryna murder you n##gaz Tryna make sure your core fans never heard of you n##gaz".

 It was crystal clear that Jay Z's track 'Takeover', was an offensive message to rap stars, Nas and Prodigy.
 Nas responded to Jay-Z with one of the greatest Hip Hop diss tracks of all time, Ether.